Anxiety Management

 job coach

 I know, I know it’s hard to believe.
 But it’s true!
-I used to be a shy, introverted person with a fear of public speaking and a crippling fear of rejection.
+I was also an extremely shy, introverted person with a fear of public speaking and a crippling fear of rejection.

 But then something happened that changed everything: I realized that life was too short for me not to go after the things I wanted and needed.
 And so, I started taking steps towards creating my own business (which is crazy exciting), and as part of that process, I started building up my confidence by doing things like applying for jobs in front of people and giving presentations at conferences.